Kingda Ka: Incidents

+2005 bolt failure/launch cable damage

 On June 8, 2005, a bolt failed inside a trough through which the launch cable travels.
 This caused the liner to come loose, creating friction on the cable and preventing the train from accelerating to the correct speed.
 The cable rubbing against the trough caused sparks and shards of metal to fly out from the bottom of the train.
 The ride was closed for almost two months following the incident.
 Damage occurred to the launch cable, which was frayed and required replacement, including minor damage to seals and brake fins.
 The incident caused stress on a number of fins, and Six Flags did not have enough replacement fins.
-Extra brake fins had to be ordered from Intamin in Switzerland, and the ride had to undergo thorough testing following the repair.
+Extra brake fins were ordered, and the ride had to undergo thorough testing following the repair.
 Kingda Ka reopened on August 4.

+2009 lightning strike

 Kingda Ka was struck by lightning in May 2009 and suffered serious damage.
 The ride was closed for three months for repairs and reopened on August 21, 2009.

+2011 unknown damage

 On August 27, 2011, Kingda Ka suffered unspecified damage shortly before Hurricane Irene, and Six Flags Great Adventure did not open.
 It is unknown whether additional damage occurred due to the storm, but the coaster was damaged to the extent that it could not run before Irene.
-Kingda Ka remained closed until the start of the 2012 operating season on April 5.
+The ride remained closed until the start of the 2012 operating season on April 5.

+2012 birdstrike

 Shortly before 5:00 p.m. on July 26, 2012, a young boy was sent to the hospital after suffering minor injuries from being struck by a bird during normal operation.
 The ride resumed normal operation shortly after the incident.

+2019 lawsuit

-In 2019, a guest sued Six Flags and Intamin in U.S. federal court, claiming that tall riders could be subjected to "extreme speed and torqueing forces" and that the harnesses could also cause injuries.
+In 2019, a guest sued Six Flags and Intamin in U.S. federal court, claiming that tall riders could be subjected to "extreme speed and torquing forces" and that the harnesses could also cause injuries.
 According to the guest, he had suffered multiple back injuries after riding Kingda Ka in 2017.
 This guest was 6 ft 2 in tall, three inches below the ride's posted height limit of 6 ft 5 in.
 Both Six Flags and Intamin filed a motion to dismiss the lawsuit, which was partially granted and partially denied in 2020.